-Article 2.2 Registration and enrolment
+Article A-2.2 Registration and enrolment

-- 1. The deadline for registering for the Master's programme is stipulated in Article 3.4 of section B. - 2.
+- 1. The deadline for registering for the Master's programme is stipulated in Article B-3.4 of section B. - 2.
 After registering on time, the student must enrol before 1 September or, if applicable, before 1 February.

-Article 2.3 Faculty Admissions Board
+Article A-2.3 Faculty Admissions Board

 The dean will establish one or more Admissions Boards.
-The dean will appoint its members after consultation with the programme directors and examination boards of the relevant degree programmes.
+The dean will appoint its members after consultation with the programme directors and Examinations Boards of the relevant degree programmes.

-Article 2.4 Admissions procedure
+Article A-2.4 Admissions procedure

 - 1. The Admissions Board is responsible for admission to the programme. - 2.
 With a view to admitting students to the programme, the Admissions Board assesses the candidate's knowledge, understanding and skills.
 The Board may request experts within or outside the University to test certain types of knowledge, understanding and skills, in order to supplement written evidence of the programme/programmes the student has already completed.
-In its assessment, the Board includes knowledge of the language in which the programme will be taught. - 3.
-Candidates receive either confirmation of admission or a negative decision with substantiation.
+In its assessment, the Board includes knowledge of the language in which the programme will be taught.

+3. Candidates receive either confirmation of admission or a negative decision with substantiation.
 An appeal against a negative decision can be lodged with the Examination Appeals Board (COBEX) within six weeks.
+The candidate shall be informed of the option to appeal to the Examinations Appeals Board.

-Article 2.5 Refusal or termination of enrolment (unsuitability/iudicium abeundi)
+Article A-2.5 Refusal or termination of enrolment (unsuitability/iudicium abeundi)

-1. Based on the provisions of Section 7.42a of the WHW, the dean or the Examination Board may, in exceptional cases, ask the Executive Board to terminate or refuse a student's enrolment in a programme, if that student's actions or remarks show that he/she is unsuitable either for practising one or more of the professions for which the programme in question is preparing the student or for the practical preparation for professional practice.
+- 1. Based on the provisions of Section 7.42a of the WHW, the dean or the Examinations Board may, in exceptional cases, ask the Executive Board to terminate or refuse a student's enrolment in a programme, if that student's actions or remarks show that he/she is unsuitable either for practising one or more of the professions for which the programme in question is preparing the student or for the practical preparation for professional practice. - 2.
+If a student is suspected of being unsuitable as described in paragraph 1, the Examinations Board or the dean will institute an inquiry, of which the student will be informed immediately.
+The Examinations Board or the dean will not issue any recommendation without carefully considering the interests involved and giving the student the opportunity to be heard.